 In 2008, Jesse was elected to the Berkeley City Council representing Downtown Berkeley’s District 4.
 On the Council, he created the Affordable Housing Fee, helped raise the city’s minimum wage and co-wrote the Downtown Plan to revitalize the heart of the city.
 While a Councilmember, Jesse authored more than 300 pieces of successful legislation.

-As Mayor, Jesse is leading Berkeley and the region in a Progressive, New Direction
+As Mayor, Jesse is Leading Berkeley and the Region in a Progressive, New Direction

-As Berkeley’s Mayor, Jesse has made addressing homelessness, affordable housing, improving infrastructure and educational outcomes his top priorities.
+As Berkeley’s Mayor, Jesse has made addressing homelessness, affordable housing, improving infrastructure, and educational outcomes his top priorities.

-Within the first three weeks in office, Mayor Arreguin helped double the number of emergency shelter beds.
-Over the past two years he has worked to change Berkeley’s approach to addressing homelessness, focusing on compassionate solutions and housing first.
+Within his first three weeks in office, Mayor Arreguin helped double the number of emergency shelter beds.
+Over the past two years, he has worked to change Berkeley’s approach to addressing homelessness, focusing on compassionate solutions and housing first.
 In late June 2018, the City opened the Pathways STAIR Center, a 24/7 shelter proposed by Mayor Arreguin for people living in homeless encampments.
 The STAIR Center provides case management, social services, and housing support when people move out.
 The Mayor has also led efforts to increase housing production, expand tenant protections, expand anti-displacement programs, and create a dedicated funding stream for affordable housing.
 Mayor Arreguin led efforts to successfully pass Measures O and P on the November 2018 ballot to provide funding for affordable housing and homeless services.
 His leadership has also resulted in over $33 million in infrastructure projects including improved streets, sidewalks and public buildings, and he launched Vision 2050, a 30-year plan for sustainable, technologically advanced infrastructure for Berkeley.
 Mayor Arreguin has continued Berkeley’s 2020 Vision Initiative, and helped launch the Berkeley Promise, a scholarship and mentoring program for low-income Berkeley students.

 Mayor Arreguin represents the cities of Alameda County on the Association of Bay Area Governments (ABAG) Executive Board.
 He is the East Bay Alternate to the San Francisco Bay Conservation and Development Commission (BCDC).
 The Mayor also represents the City of Berkeley on the Alameda County Transportation Commission, the East Bay Community Energy Authority, and the East Bay Regional Sports Fields JPA.
-Mayor Arreguin chair's the City Council's Agenda Committee and also serves on the 2x2 Joint City/School Board Committee, 3x3 Joint Housing Authority/Council Committee, and 4x4 Joint Committee on Housing, and the Council Budget Committee.
+Mayor Arreguin chairs the City Council's Agenda Committee and also serves on the 2x2 Joint City/School Board Committee, 3x3 Joint Housing Authority/Council Committee, 4x4 Joint Committee on Housing, and the Council Budget Committee.